yuvarajamaniraj/meal_planner_app/README.md

-# Creating a Next.js App
+# Creating a Next.js App on Windows

-This guide will walk you through the process of creating a new Next.js application.
+This guide will walk you through the process of creating a new Next.js application on a Windows system.

 ## Prerequisites